 The sales of cosmetic products are rising in China, especially online!
 Indeed, the consumers, especially the young ones, pay more and more attention to their health and are more interested in cosmetics.

 Why the perfumes’ market is booming in China

 The perfumes attract more and more Chinese people.
-Bill Brace, vice-president of the development operations of the global market of P&G Prestige said that the market of perfumes experienced difficulties to develop in China because of the historical lake of perfumes in the Chinese empire.
+Bill Brace, vice-president of the development operations of the global market of P&G Prestige said that the market for perfumes experienced difficulties to develop in China because of the historical lake of perfumes in the Chinese empire.
 We thus notice an increase in this market.

 Indeed, the study office Euromonitor has currently published a report showing an increase of 12% of the perfumes’ sales in China in 2011, against an increase of 8% in 2010.
 Bill Brace is especially interested in the youngest Chinese consumers.
 He thinks it is very important to study the utilization of perfumes in the education.

 Cosmetics but especially perfumes are more and more daily used by the Chinese.
 Those young consumers tend to associate perfume with “reasonable luxury”.
 They seem to be able to buy this type of luxury product and create value for them.

 Encouraging Sign of growth

 A new trend of Chinese people participates in the growth of the perfumes’ market: the donation.
 Indeed, Chinese people offer more and more perfumes as gifts.
 Lui Meng Chow of Mintel says that it is frequent that a man buys a perfume to offer to his wife.
-On the contrary, women are used to buy perfumes for their own consumption.
+On the contrary, women are used to buying perfumes for their own consumption.
 A donation is a good way to influence consumers to use the perfumes regularly.

 However, the use of perfumes is just starting.
 Indeed, Philippe Paris Paparella, a perfume’s expert, based on Shanghai for Symrise, an international major who produces flavors and perfumes, highlights that cosmetics were in fact illegal during the Cultural Revolution.